 Science Centre Singapore offers dozens of child-friendly experiences that are both interactive and education.
 Particularly, KidsSTOP invites children aged eight and under to explore 20 different exhibitions across various themed rooms, alongside hands-on activities.
 Let kids loose to investigate and solve puzzles in a fun space.
 Get tickets.

-Mark your calendars for July 23 when the Singapore Oceanarium finally opens.
-Formerly S.E.A Aquarium, the new venue is set to be three times larger and feature 22 themed zones that explore marine life across space and time.
+The Singapore Oceanarium opened recently and it’s magnificent.
+Formerly S.E.A Aquarium, the new venue is three times larger and features 22 themed zones that explore marine life across space and time.
 From shallow coastal water to mangroves, deep-sea habitats, educational tours, and more…be mesmerised by one of the world’s largest aquariums.
 Learn more.

 📍8 Sentosa Gateway, Sentosa Island, Singapore